Combinatorial Pure Exploration with Full-bandit Feedback and Beyond: Solving Combinatorial Optimization under Uncertainty with Limited Observation: Adaptive Algorithm

 where $M(\lambda)^{-1}=(\sum_{x \in \mathcal{X}} \lambda(x) x x^{\top})^{-1}$ is the error covariance matrix.
 The G-optimal design aims to minimize the maximum prediction variance, and as shown in \citet{kiefer_wolfowitz_1960}, the continuous G-optimal design and D-optimal design are equivalent when the errors are homoscedastic.
 Geometrically, this corresponds to designing the experiment to minimize the volume of the resulting confidence ellipsoid~\citep{boyd2004} (see Figure~\ref{fig:ellipsoid}).

 The above G-optimal design problem is hard to compute when $|\mathcal{X}|$ is exponentially large, since we have an exponential number of variables and the inner optimization is already hard to solve as discussed in the previous section.
-To avoid the high computation cost, the algorithm \textsf{PolyALBA} proposed in \citet{Du+2021} chooses a set of super arms $\mathcal{X}_{\sigma} \subseteq \mathcal{X}$.
+To avoid the high computation cost, the algorithm \textsf{PolyALBA} proposed in \citet{Du+2021} chooses \black{any polynomially sized} set of super arms $\cX' \subseteq \mathcal{X}$.
 Then we can obtain